BlockchainCommons/envelope-cli-swift/Docs/VCElisionExample.md

 Now we can compose the credential.

 One of the fields of the credential is a CBOR array of strings.
-The Envelope type can handle raw CBOR in any position but the `envelope` command line tool isn't for composing general purpose CBOR, so we turn to the [cbor-cli tool](https://www.npmjs.com/package/cbor-cli) to do that:
+The envelope type can handle raw CBOR in any position but the `envelope` command line tool isn't for composing general purpose CBOR, so we turn to the [cbor-cli tool](https://www.npmjs.com/package/cbor-cli) to do that:

 ```
 👉